luiscarlosgph/grabcut/README.md

 GrabCut library (libgrabcut.so)
 -------------------------------
-Implementation of GrabCut with CUDA-based Gaussian Mixture Models.
-Works in C++ and Python.
+This repository contains a library.
+It is an implementation of GrabCut with CUDA-based Gaussian Mixture Models.
+Works seamlessly in C++ and Python (see minimal code snippets below).
-This code has been tested under the following configuration:
+The code has been tested under the following configuration:

 * Ubuntu 20.10
 * GNU g++ 9.3.0